 But McDonalds and Ford were first and kept their leads, because they never stopped innovating in process and product, constantly driving down costs while adding new desirable features, using their lead to fund even stronger growth.

 Amazon is the quintessential example of “first, but relentlessly innovative” in cloud infrastructure.
 They didn’t just put “cloud computing” on the map, they’ve never stopped lowering prices while expanding both depth and breadth of service.
 If they keep it up—and there’s currently no reason to think they won’t—it’s hard to see how anyone could overtake them.
 And so far no one has come close, though at least four multi-billion-dollar companies are trying4.

-4 Editor’s note: In 2023 this has held true; here is a case study, with an explanation of the strategic moats that constructed this success.
+4 Editor’s note: In 2023 this has not only held true, but more: They stopped lowering prices and still remain in the lead.
+Here is a case study with an explanation of the strategic moats that constructed this success.

-What this means is that being “first” isn’t an end in itself—it’s not an advantage, not a feature, not a benefit the customer can experience.
-It can be a means to one of those ends—it can be levered into market dominance with persistence and the right strategy—or it can be a manacle that locks your company into a legacy burden that allows newer competitors to pass you by.
+Being “first” isn’t an end in itself—it’s not an advantage, not a feature, not a benefit the customer can experience.
+It can be a means to one of those ends—it can be levered into market dominance with persistence and the right strategy—or it can be a manacle that locks your company into a burden of legacy that allows newer competitors to pass you by.